Claudio Osorio

-Claudio Eleazar Osorio (born November 16, 1958) is a Venezuelan-American former businessman and fraudster who became a convicted felon.
+Claudio Eleazar Osorio (born November 16, 1958) is a Venezuelan-American former businessman and fraudster.
 He had been based in Star Island, Miami, Florida.
 He rose to prominence in the late 1990s (Osorio was named "entrepreneur of the year" by Ernst & Young in 1997) due to the expansion of his company CHS Electronics, formerly a leading international distributor of microcomputers, peripherals, and software that went bankrupt after accounting scandals.

 The next company Osorio founded, Innovida, also went through receivership and, ultimately, bankruptcy.
 Osorio faced five separate lawsuits for fraud after investors claimed that millions had disappeared from Innovida's accounts.

 He and his wife, Amarilis, were also accused of defrauding a charitable effort to build homes in Haiti after the 2010 Haiti earthquake.
 Osorio filed for bankruptcy in 2011.
 In December 2012, Osorio was arrested and charged for his involvement in a $40 million fraud.

 In 2013 he was sentenced to 12-1/2 years in prison for fraud.
 Osorio was released from Federal prison on 13 January 2022 after serving 9 years.
 He is assigned Federal Bureau of Prisons inmate number 01273-104.